paulkroe/CI-book/README.md

-# CI-book
+# Causal Inference Exercises
-coding exercise for CI-book
+Code for Exercise 14 and 15 in Chapter 15